Resume and Cover Letter Tips, Tricks, and Examples

 A Beginner’s Guide to Creating Your First Resume

-A resume is a document created to give recruiters, hiring managers, scholarship panels, and other decision-makers more information about the person behind the application.
-It includes contact information, an objective summary, information about skills and accomplishments, and a history of all educational and professional work experience.
+A resume is a document created to give recruiters, hiring managers, scholarship panels, and other decision-makers more information about your experiences.
+It includes your contact information, details about your skills and accomplishments, and your educational history and professional work experience.
+You’ll use this document to apply for your first job or find a different, more advanced job as your progress through your studies and professional career.

 5 Fast Rules for Creating a Professional Resume for Teens